Upside Down

 You could fit the United States, China, India, and most of Europe inside Africa — with room to spare.
 Brazil appears insignificant next to North America; it’s actually larger than the contiguous United States.
 Alaska looks as large as Brazil — Brazil is nearly five times bigger.

 Mercator designed his projection in 1569 for sailors.
 It was never meant to represent the world.
 But classrooms, newsrooms, and tech companies adopted it as the default, and for centuries it has inflated the Northern Hemisphere while shrinking the Global South — the same territories that were colonised by the people who made the maps.
+In 2010, German designer Kai Krause coined a word for this: immappancy — insufficient geographical knowledge caused by misleading maps, a sibling of illiteracy and innumeracy.

 True Size Comparisons